temetvince/x4/README.md

 ## Weapon Characteristics (Vanilla)
 ### Missiles
+Dumbfire for speed, Tracking for effectiveness, and Torpedos for power
 * Tracking
     * EMP - like a teleporting bomb, drops ships out of travel drive, disables boost
     * Smart - ignores flares
+    * Heavy Swarm - good for anti-captial, closed loop uses only energy cells, unlike torpedos
 * Dumbfire
-    * Dumbfire - when you want speed
     * Heavy Cluster - when you want power, about 60% the damage of a heavy torpedo, but MUCH cheaper.
 This is important for carrier cargo space reasons - you can fit more damage per cargo space if you're resupplying heavy cluster missiles than if you're resupplying torpedoes
 * Torpedo
-    * Torpedo - Excellent vs capitals/stations
+    * Torpedo - excellent vs capitals/stations
       * Great on Boron Threshers due to cargo capacity

 ### Turrets
+Beams are great against fighters, but it takes a LOT of them to be effective
 * Argon
     * Argon Flak - only worthwhile turret outside of Arc, Argon because of best tracking rate
 * Boron